mostazio/game_of_shutl/README.md

 ### Complex Volumetrics

 ... assume no longer.
 Update your calculation that decides which vehicle should be used to deal with multiple products.
 You can assume that the volumetrics are simply to be summed together.

+## Icebox

+### Vehicle Becomes Vehicle_Id

+A change in requirements has come up - that vehicle is renamed vehicle_id.

+In order to not break existing clients, you and the team have decided to add a header which will allow the client to specify the version of the API they want to use.
+Update your service to allow a header to be passed in, and to accept/show different the correct attribute depending on the version.